Zonr0/RoboFarmer/README.md

 and memory access (using the pure win32 api through ctypes) to automate some tedious tasks in *Story of Seasons: Friends of Mineral Town*.
 Tentatively, this includes crop and livestock management.

+## Requirements

+There is a whole lot complicated OCR, image processing, and platform dependent memory tricks used in this application.
+As such there are a few dependencies that need to be installed outside of this project.
+The python libraries are detailed in requirements.txt and can be fulfilled with `pip install -r requirements.txt` (as always, I would *strongly* recommend using a virtual environment).
+However, there are a few external dependencies that are also required.

+Currently these are:

+* Windows - the win32 API is used both for memory inspection and to take screenshots.
+Also, I'm pretty sure that the game doesn't run on *nix or macos anyway.
+* Google Tesseract - Currently used for OCR.
+I recommend [the UB-Manneheim Fork](https://github.com/UB-Mannheim/tesseract/wiki).
+The binary should be on your path variable.
+* *Story of Seasons: Friends of Mineral Town* - I mean, you don't *need* it, but the program won't do anything for you if you don't have it.

 ## Setup Instructions

 As Robofarmer is in active (but possibly infrequent) development, it may be broken at any point in time.
 Requirements